hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/706_scc_xxi.md

 raise the deep and martial notes, and with "Mahavira, Mahavira" on your lips and shouting "Hara, Hara, Vyom, Vyom" , the quarters are to be reverberated.
 The music which awakens only the softer feelings of man is to be stopped now for some time.
-Stopping the light tunes such as Kheâl and Tappâ for some time, the people are to be accustomed to hear the Dhrupad music.
+Stopping the light tunes such as Kheāl and Tappā for some time, the people are to be accustomed to hear the Dhrupad music.
 Through the thunder-roll of the dignified Vedic hymns, life is to be brought back into the country.
 In everything the austere spirit of heroic manhood is to be revived.
 In following such an ideal